Thomas Trevor, 1st Baron Trevor: Biography

-Trevor was the second son of John Trevor (1626–1672). and was educated privately before entering the Inner Temple (1672) and Christ Church, Oxford.
+Trevor was the second son of Sir John Trevor III. and was educated privately before entering the Inner Temple (1672) and Christ Church, Oxford.
 He was called to the bar in 1680.

 He was made King's Counsel in 1683 and was knighted and made Solicitor General in 1692, being promoted to Attorney-General in 1695.
 In 1701 Trevor was appointed Chief Justice of the Common Pleas.
 He was also a Privy Councillor (1702–1714) and First Commissioner of the Great Seal (1710).
 In 1712 he was created a peer as Baron Trevor of Bromham.
 He was created as one of Harley's Dozen when twelve new peerages were distributed to shift the political balance in the Whig-dominated House of Lords towards the Tories in order to secure the Peace of Utrecht.

 On the accession of George I in 1714 he was deprived of his offices for alleged Jacobite sympathies, but from 1726 he was restored to favour as Lord Privy Seal (1726 to his death), one of the Lords Justice Regents of the Realm (1727), Lord President of the Council (1730) and Governor of the Charterhouse.

 In 1707 he was elected a fellow of the Royal Society.

 Family

-In 1690 he married Elizabeth Searle (died 1702), daughter of John Searle of Finchley; their two sons, Thomas and John, succeeded their father in turn but died without male issue, the peerage devolving upon Trevor's son from his second marriage, Robert Hampden-Trevor, 1st Viscount Hampden.
+In 1690 he married Elizabeth (1672-1702), daughter of John Searle of Finchley, by whom he had 5 children: